But I did manage to complete an outfit. I bring you the . . .

 The skinny style "jeans" are made from a lightweight, denim which I upcycled from a pair of my old capris.
-The pants pattern is self drafted with a little front and welt pocket help from the Blank Slate Trendy Tuxedo Trousers.
+The pants pattern is self drafted with a little front and welt pocket help from the Blank Slate Trendy Tuxedo Trousers (affiliate link).
 This pair of pants is perfect for little boys (or lumberjacks) who like to store away their treasures.

 Easy access pockets galore: 2 deep front patch pockets and two cargo style side pockets, each lined with that cozy, checked flannel.